vinzmc/Dummy-Virtual-Account/readme.md

 ## Project Overview

-The Dummy Virtual Account Services project aims to provide a basic implementation of virtual account management using modern reactive programming techniques.
+The Dummy Virtual Account Services project aims to provide a basic implementation of virtual account services using reactive programming.
 Leveraging Spring Boot 3 and WebFlux, this project offers a reactive and non-blocking architecture for handling virtual account operations.

 ## Features